eu-digital-green-certificates/dgc-business-rules-testdata/README.md

 The status of the business rules here is _unofficial_: the actual rules will be available from the [DCGC Gateway](https://github.com/eu-digital-green-certificates/dgc-gateway).
 Its main purpose is to help with developing _interchangeable_ business rules.

-This repository performs automatic validation and testing on all the rules contributed to it.
+This repository performs automatic validation and testing on all the rules, and their tests, contributed to it.
-This validation runs on every Pull Request, but can also be run locally from the commandline, as follows:
+This validation and testing runs on every Pull Request, but can also be run locally from the commandline, as follows:

     $ (cd tooling ; sh build.sh)